A 22-year-old Woman with Ischemic Stroke and Left Ventricular Dysfunction

 Gross and histological examination of the mass was consistent with left atrial myxoma.
 Histological examination revealed a myxoid tumor with lepidic cells arranged in cords and ring structures.
 The stroma showed mononuclear infiltrates and hemosiderin-laden macrophages without neutrophils (Figures 2-3).
 The tumor was completely excised with a portion of normal myocardium at the base.

-Cardiac myxoma is the most commonly encountered primary tumor affecting the heart accounting for atleast half of all primary cardiac neoplasms .
-Up to half of the cardiac myxomas may produce systemic emboli .
-Emboli from the cardiac myxoma may lead to cerebral ischemia or infarction, myocardial infarction or peripheral embolism [2, 3, 4].
-Of these complications, cerebral ischemia is the most commonly encountered embolic complication accounting for 0.5% of all strokes .
-Left atrial atrial myxomas have been occasionally associated with acute embolic occlusion of coronary arteries leading to acute myocardial infarction .
+Cardiac myxoma is the most commonly encountered primary tumor affecting the heart accounting for at least half of all primary cardiac neoplasms 1.
+Up to half of the cardiac myxomas may produce systemic emboli 2.
+Emboli from the cardiac myxoma may lead to cerebral ischemia or infarction, myocardial infarction or peripheral embolism 2,3,4.
+Of these complications, cerebral ischemia is the most commonly encountered embolic complication accounting for 0.5% of all strokes 5.
+Left atrial myxomas have been occasionally associated with acute embolic occlusion of coronary arteries leading to acute myocardial infarction 3.

 - Shapiro LM.
 Cardiac tumours: diagnosis and management.
 Heart 2001: 85: 218 – 22.